Transcription, Introduction, and Comments

 After my Grandmother Bessie Reed [Hill] Pearce (1887-1974) died, most of her personal effects went to her youngest son, my Uncle Dale.
 It’s ironic that he was born the very year the letters we are about to discover were written, 1918.
 He passed away in 1981, but it was shortly after his wife Helen died in 2001 that their oldest son Ron forwarded many of Grandma’s precious memorabilia to me.
 In the collection were four World War I era letters written to Grandma Bessie from her younger brother Harold “Harry” Alton Hill (1891-1945).
 More recently I had had the great privilege of transcribing the World War I diary of my mother’s uncle Raymond Campbell in three parts.
 His informal writing gives a vivid glimpse into the frightening, yet sometimes amusing, life in an ammunition dump in France from shortly before until just after this great conflict.
-I only met my great uncle once or twice before he died in 1978 and was too young to appreciate his experiences and ask appropriate questions.
-On the other hand, we visited Grandma Pearce often before her death in 1974, and with my knowledge of her life and various artifacts that have survived her, I want to provide additional context as needed in presenting these four letters from the same time period.
+I only met that great uncle once or twice before he died in 1978 and was too young to appreciate his experiences and ask appropriate questions.
+On the other hand, we visited Grandma Pearce often before her death in 1974, and with my knowledge of her life and various artifacts that have survived her, I want to provide additional context as needed in presenting these four letters from the same wartime period.